 Is there a fee?

-Yes, a fee of $150 covers the cost of administrative work in preparing your superannuation information response.
+Yes, a fee of $150 for members and $165 ($150 plus GST) for non-members covers the cost of administrative work in preparing your superannuation information response.
 Your response will be made in accordance with family law legislation.
 You can pay this fee via cheque, money order or credit card (visa, mastercard or bankcard) when you provide your initial information request to CSS.
 CSS cannot prepare a response until your payment is received.

 How are CSS benefits valued?

 Specific factors and methods have been approved by the Attorney General to value CSS benefits for family law purposes.
 These recognise the unique benefit design of CSS and took effect on 8 March 2004; refer to Family Law (Superannuation) (Methods and Factors for Valuing Particular Superannuation Interests) Approval 2003.